-The "UIS Way" features World-Class Teaching, where students get Personal Attention and are both Experience Engaged and Liberal Arts Skilled.
-These pillars are driven by an environment of seven essential values.
-These values include being Student-Focused, with Respect and Inclusion for all stakeholders, and vibrant Community Connected collaborations and impact; fueled by Innovation, Strategic Decision-Making, and constructive Accountability; while supporting the Fiscal Health of the university and its students.
+The UIS directional pillars features World-Class Teaching, where students get Personal Attention and are both Experience Engaged and Liberal Arts Skilled.
+These pillars are guided by an environment of seven essential values: Student-focused Teaching and Learning, Integrity, Inquiry, Civic Engagement, Diversity, Strategic Thinking and Accountability.

-The UIS Strategic Compass is summarized in Figure 1, and described in more detail below.
-This vision honors the university's history and leverages its strengths, yet evolves for the future with a core identity.
+The UIS Strategic Compass is described in more detail below.
+This new path forward honors the university's history and leverages its strengths, yet evolves for the future with a core identity.